sunnykrGupta/sunnykrGupta.github.io/content/articles/bigQuery-series-2.md

 #### 3. Create a table in BigQuery

-We are going to create two python file, ie, **`createConfig.py`** that will keep schema configuration and other **`tableCreate.py`** that will execute the table creation API call to bigquery.
+We are going to create two python file, ie, **`createConfig.py`** that will keep schema configuration and **`tableCreate.py`** that will execute the table creation API call to bigquery.
 We are going to use **`Google Application Default Credentials`** to authorize our python application to talk to bigquery APIs.

 ```
 $ cat createConfig.py